 If you have an in-house phishing program, we hope you have a dedicated resource running it.
 It can, and should, be a full-time job to get accurate data from your tests which should then be applied to your training.
 There are lots of solutions out in the market to run your own phishing program, I will leave that search up to the reader.
-It should be noted that just because it can be cheap and maybe even easy to setup an in-house phishing platform, running it effectively is a whole different story.
+It should be noted that just because it can be cheap and maybe even easy to set up an in-house phishing platform, running it effectively is a whole different story.

-Just sending phishing emails out to users and counting click rates is a small percentage of the data you could be gathering which would give you a much clearer idea on your actual vulnerability.
+Just sending phishing emails out to users and counting click rates is a small percentage of the data you could be gathering which would give you a much clearer idea of your actual vulnerability.
 Also, sending the same phish to all your users may give you a false sense of security.
 The same lure that affects accounting may not affect HR or the warehouse.
 All of these aspects have to be considered to gain an accurate picture of the specific attack surface for your company.

 Sophistication and Themes

 At SECOM, we run a number of our clients’ phishing programs and provide data to help them better adapt their security training to current threats.
-The concept of varying sophistication levels comes from the book Phishing Dark Waters, which talks about the difference between the classic 419 scams, the ever increasing BEC scams, and very specific spear phishing attacks.
+The concept of varying sophistication levels comes from the book Phishing Dark Waters, which talks about the difference between the classic 419 scams, the ever-increasing BEC scams, and very specific spear-phishing attacks.
 The sophistication levels are completely different, but also the target audience should be different.
 That is a very important point of emphasis.

 It is unlikely the warehouse employees will fall for a message from the CEO asking them to wire money to a new client, but accounting might.
 Likewise, the marketing department may not fall for a DocuSign email but legal might.